Jaaaayden/Dr.-Crogman-AI/README.md

 # Dr.-Crogman-AI
 I was curious how well GPT could mimic a human's personality.
-It was challenging to get GPT to speak uncensored and hold a conversation with multiple people discussing separate topics, but I got it working fairly well.
+While challenging to get GPT to "take a side" and hold a conversation with multiple people discussing separate topics, I had a lot of fun beta-testing and tweaking the prompt around.

 # Usage
 Mention the bot by @ing it to trigger responses.